amihaiemil/amihaiemil.github.io/_posts/2020-01-17-self-protecting-projects.md

 ---

-Now, since we're talking about self-protecting projects, here is another thing that I like to do: I let the project open its own bug reports.
+Now, since we're talking about self-protecting projects, here is another thing that I sometimes like to do: I let the project open its own bug reports.
 Usually, when you catch an exception, you just log it and hope someone in your company has a Log Analyzer which is smart enough to handle every logged error.
 Then, hope that someone actually bothers to verify the logs.

 Why not open a ticket right away?
 As soon as you catch an exception, you can use the RESTful API of your Issue Tracker to open a ticket.
 Github, GitLab or Jira all offer such APIs.
 Of course, this is a matter of architecture, you can't just make HTTP calls anywhere throughout your application.
-But if your is code object-oriented, you should be able to achieve this goal elegantly.***
+But if your is code object-oriented, you should be able to achieve this goal elegantly.
+It's obvious that this approach can be pretty dangerous (for example, in the case of infinite loops), but it's fun to play with the idea, at least when working on a pet project.

 In my case, the project was a chatbot where the highest abstraction was the "Action".
 Whatever the chatbot did, we called an Action.
 Now, [Action](https://github.com/amihaiemil/comdor/blob/master/src/main/java/co/comdor/Action.java) is a Java interface with a main implementation and a **decorator** called [VigilantAction](https://github.com/amihaiemil/comdor/blob/3e7b2e2a9bfdc8d1414a22324d3556457ec0d94a/src/main/java/co/comdor/VigilantAction.java).
 The "vigilant" action simply calls the original Action in a ``try/catch`` block and opens a Github ticket with the caught exception.
 For interacting with Github, I used [this](https://github.com/jcabi/jcabi-github) library.

 Writing about this now, I got an idea: we should have some sort of plugin for ``Log4J`` or ``slf4J``: a plugin that would automatically open tickets on Github or other trackers, when the ``.error(...)`` method is called.
 Or, even more elegantly, this kind of functionality could be implemented in our application servers or runtimes: if any exception breaks the application and reaches the server log, we should have an Issue opened automatically.

 To conclude, I hope I made my point clear enough and I hope you won't rely on conventions so much anymore.
 It's better if we let the project protect itself.
 By the way, that's not to say that Code Review is useless!
 Code Review is still very important, it just becomes easier.

-**P.S.**

-\*\*\* A lot of readers freaked out about this idea, their main argument being in the lines of "**What if your program enters an infinite loop and you have 1M ticket opened?**".
-It's a fair concern.
-However, I must say:

-1. If your program passes QA with infinite loops in it, consider it a Divine Punishment for the QA team, to have to clean the Issue Tracker.
-I'm not even going to mention unit and integration tests.
-Also, let's not forget that infinite loops are quite hard to get to, unless you are a really unexperienced developer.
-2. Checking for duplicates is really a basic functionality which should be provided by the tracker or it could be implemented as a simple proxy rule.
-3. Checking for duplicates could be implemented via a simple cache in the library used to make the calls (as I said, some architecture is required, nobody will go around making requests from every ``catch`` block).
-4. Finally, it's just an idea I played around with in my pet projects.
-Of course, in bigger projects the situation may be more complex and I'm not saying that it is applicable everywhere.